 Daily Leadership Thought #96 – Leaders Need To Avoid Becoming Too Distant From The Front Lines

 It’s impossible to lead effectively by distancing yourself too far from what truly matters.
-No one person has all the answers, nor does he/she have the full intellectual and common-sense capacity to understand everything that needs to be done.
+No one person has all the answers, nor does he or she have the full intellectual and common-sense capacity to understand everything that needs to be done.
 Good ideas don’t emerge spontaneously.
 As you grow, it’s understandable to feel yourself getting pulled further and further from your company’s day-to-day business, but don’t fully succumb to this reality.
 Force yourself to stay connected to your people and your clients, and the ride will seem less bumpy and success more enjoyable.

 Follow our business development newsletter